Language selection

 Canadians living in remote, medically isolated areas – far from hospitals, clinics, and typical points of medical care – grapple with many of the same healthcare challenges that await crews heading to deep-space destinations.
 In the face of limited supplies and access to help, both of those populations need innovative and sustainable solutions to medical care that increase autonomy.

-In collaboration with Impact Canada, the CSA is running the Deep Space Healthcare Challenge, which seeks to create new detection and diagnostic technologies that will help support front-line workers in remote communities in Canada and crews on deep-space missions.
+In collaboration with Impact Canada, the CSA ran the Deep Space Healthcare Challenge, which sought to create new detection and diagnostic technologies that would help support front-line workers in remote communities in Canada and crews on deep-space missions.

 CSA astronaut David Saint-Jacques describes the challenges of remote healthcare delivery, and sheds light on how technologies developed in Canada could help improve healthcare on Earth and during deep-space missions.
 (Credits: CSA, NASA, Canadian Armed Forces / Department of National Defence)